TeamMH/minehut.xyz/pages/skript/examples/vixio.md

 ## HOW TO DO

-Firstly, you are going to want to install Vixio.
+First, you are going to want to install Vixio.
 This tutorial will need a basic knowledge of skript.
 If you do not know how to use Skript, please follow one of our other tutorials.

 [https://i.imgur.com/p5RWtBn.png](https://i.imgur.com/p5RWtBn.png)